bimac/Synkino/README.md

 * The USB stack has been omitted - you can't use debugging by means of USBSerial.
 You can, however, use the Teensy's HW serial interface (TX on pin 1, 31250 baud).
 * SdFat is running in low-mem mode (no support for exFAT, limited to 32GB cards and 64 character filenames).
 * No MTP access to the SD card.
+* No option for formatting the SD card.

 Neither of these limitations should have a significant impact on the usability of SynkinoLC.